Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'merge requests from a specific GitLab project', distinguishing it from sibling tools like search_merge_requests or get_merge_request_context.
+The description clearly states the verb 'Get', the resource 'merge requests', and the scope 'from a specific GitLab project', which distinguishes it from siblings like get_issues or search_merge_requests.
+The read-only nature is explicitly mentioned.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.